-Towering eight hundred feet above the North Platte River, Scotts Bluff has been culturally and historically significant for centuries.
+Towering 800 feet above the North Platte River, Scotts Bluff, Nebraska has been culturally and historically significant for centuries.
 First serving as a landmark for Native Americans the bluff was such a prominent focal point that more than 50 pre-contact archeological sites lie within its shadow.
 Later, it served as a pathmark for the hundreds of thousands of emigrants who traveled westward on the Oregon, California, Mormon Trails; as well as the riders of the Pony Express.

 Wind and stream deposits of sand and mud, wind deposits of volcanic ash, and supersaturated groundwater rich in lime formed the layers of sandstone, siltstone, volcanic ash and limestone that now comprise Scotts Bluff’s steep elevation, ridges, and the broad alluvial fans at its base.
 The geological deposits then began to gradually erode away, except at certain locations that were protected by a caprock of hard limestone that was more resistant to erosion.
 This caprock covers the tops of the bluffs in the area, slowing their rate of erosion, which resulted in the area’s unique geologic features.